nap2000/docs/keys.rst

 .. note::

-  Using serial will make the key policy redundant because every submission will be unique.
+  Using serial will make the key policy redundant for new submissions because every new submission will be unique.
   However these keys can be used as references since they are a unique identifier for a record that can be more human readable than the primary key.

 Specifying a non unique sequence number
 +++++++++++++++++++++++++++++++++++++++